kromka-chleba/Exile/doc/Issues_ToDo.md

     (For now recommended to wait a while on the death screen.)
 - Animals:
   - Some spiders were getting `nil` energy.
     (From egg spawning?
 Maybe only in dev., not happening now?)
+(Probably so, one way to fix this is keep a reserve of energy from the egg.
+Or, simply give all the energy to the egg and let the spider die.)
   - `mobs_chicken_white.png` is being called by something.
     (The chicken model itself?
 Isn’t in the code anywhere...)
   - Stability of animal populations over time is unknown.